go-schwab/trader/README.md

 read the documentation for proper function usage, most are straight forward (as described above) but some require some pretty specific input to get working correctly. if you still have a question, or something isn't quite working right, either file an issue or a pull request on the repo OR send me an email @ samjtro@protonmail.com

-## what can i do with this project
+## what can i do with this project?

 like previously mentioned, the goal is for you to use this in a wide variety of capacities. do what you wish with this project, but...